 The future is now for integrated, whole-person care

 The word “Health” in the Wayne Health name signifies our commitment to improving the overall health and well-being of the communities we serve.
-Realization of that commitment will be achieved through our new Center for Population Health Accountability (CPHA) at 400 Mack Ave. in Midtown Detroit.
+Realization of that commitment is being achieved through our Center for Population Health Accountability (CPHA) at 400 Mack Ave. in Midtown Detroit.
 The CPHA brings academics, clinical care and community partnerships together in a fresh vision for multidisciplinary, integrated care aimed at improving health and related outcomes in our region.

 Opening in fall 2020, the CPHA offers integrated, “whole-person” care aimed at prevention that addresses physical and psychological needs, as well as social determinants (poverty, housing, transportation, food insecurity, etc.) that affect a person’s health and well-being.
 With research showing that an individual’s health is determined far more by their behavioral, economic, social and environmental conditions than the medical care they receive, it’s an idea whose time has come.